+IPDS

-IPDS mode-sometimes referred to as traditional or full IPDS mode-supports duplex printers in both duplex and dual simplex mode.
-IPDS mode requires one of the host licensed Print Services (PSF) products shown in Table 2-1 on page 2-15.
+IPDS supports duplex printers in both duplex and dual simplex mode.
+IPDS mode requires one of the host licensed Print Services (PSF) products shown in Table 4.

 Each software environment has specific operating system and AFP program requirements.
 For a list of the programs that are required for a particular environment, refer to the corresponding Print Services Facility (PSF) publications listed in Advanced Function Presentation: Printer Information, G544-3290.
-Also see "Advanced Function Presentation Licensed Programs" on page 4-11 for a listing of AFP software.
+Also see "Advanced Function Presentation Licensed Programs" on page 53 for a listing of AFP software.